Dk-h/DIY_Projects/cold_email_bulk_sender/README.md

 - **Desktop notifications** for success/failure
 - **Logs** are written to both console and a timestamped file in a `logs/` folder
 - **Test mode**: Try with demo emails before sending to real HR contacts
+- **Configuration and sensitive data** are stored in external files (no sensitive info in your codebase)
+- **HTML email template** is stored in an external file for easy editing

 ---